CurveDocs/curve-docs/docs/stableswap-ng_exchange/overview.md

 !!!deploy "Contract Source"
-    This documentation is anchored to the ['stableswap-ng repository'](https://github.com/curvefi/stableswap-ng) repository at a specific commit hash [bff1522b30819b7b240af17ccfb72b0effbf6c47](https://github.com/curvefi/stableswap-ng/tree/bff1522b30819b7b240af17ccfb72b0effbf6c47), and it does not reflect any modifications made after this commit.
+    This documentation is anchored to the [stableswap-ng repository](https://github.com/curvefi/stableswap-ng) repository at a specific commit hash [bff1522b30819b7b240af17ccfb72b0effbf6c47](https://github.com/curvefi/stableswap-ng/tree/bff1522b30819b7b240af17ccfb72b0effbf6c47), and it does not reflect any modifications made after this commit.

 ## **Pool Factory and Blueprint Contracts**